Loss- and Reward-Weighting for Efficient Distributed Reinforcement Learning: Results and discussion

 \section{Results and discussion}

-Given the methods introduced, we tested the efficacy of each of the algorithms by averaging the rewards over ten runs for each of the three neural networks of different sizes, reducing the randomness due to the initial neural network state.
+Given the methods introduced, we tested the efficacy of each algorithm by averaging the rewards over ten runs for each of the three neural networks of different sizes, reducing the randomness due to the initial neural network state.
+The experiments ran on a DGX2, with 16 Nvidia Tesla V100s, Two Intel Xeon Platinum 8168, 2.7 GHz, 24-cores, 1.5TB memory, and was tested on an AMD Threadripper 3960x 24-core with 64GB memory.